CSS-Electronics/canedge-influxdb-writer/dashboard-writer/aws_lambda_example/README.md

 4. Add a 'Trigger': Select S3, your test bucket, `All object create events` and suffix `.MF4`
 5. Create a zip containing `lambda_handler.py`, `utils.py` and `inputs.py` (ensure your inputs are updated)
 6. Upload the zip via the Lambda 'Actions' button and confirm that your code shows in the online code editor
-7. Find the pre-built layer ARN for your AWS S3 region in the `aws_lambda_layers.txt` file on our releases page
+7. Find the pre-built layer ARN for your AWS S3 region in the `lambda_layer_arns.csv` file
 8. In the 'Designer' tap, click Layers/Add a layer/Specify an ARN and parse your ARN
 9. Scroll to 'Basic settings' and set the 'Timeout' to `3 min` and memory to `1024 MB` (you can test/tweak these later)
 10. Save the script and click 'Deploy', then 'Test' (using the below test data) and verify that it succeeds